-Despite of the happy occasion of the unity of their love, the gloomy sky seems to reflect Jongin’s gloomy mood on the newlyweds’ journey to Seyeon’s house.
-“Do you regret marrying Babe?”
-Seyeon’s question brings Jongin back from his train of thoughtsf.
+Despite of the happy occasion of the unity of their love, the gloomy sky seems to reflected Jongin’s gloomy mood on the newlyweds’ journey to Seyeon’s house.
+“Do you regret marrying me, Babe?”
+Seyeon’s question brought Jongin back from his train of thoughts.

 “What?
 I am the luckiest man in the whole world to have you as my wife,” was Jongin’s reply.